Grandchildren Inheritance Rights in India

 Property

-What are a widow's rights in father in-law's property?
+When will a widow be entitled to inherit the property of her father-in-law?
 The answer will depend on the applicable law of inheritance of property in India.
 The distribution of a father's property occurs per the inheritance property law in India.
-Let us see when can a widow daughter-in-law claim father in-law property.
+Let us see when a widow can inherit her father-in-law's property.

 The Inheritance Law in India